How Convective Mass Flux Responds to Environmental Humidity: Response of mass flux to environmental humidity

 \begin{linenomath*}

 \end{linenomath*}

 The integrals in eqs. \ref{eq:undiluted} and \ref{eq:subsat} are computed using the trapezoidal method on data which were vertically interpolated to a 25 hPa resolution.

 Figure \ref{fig:dth_lth}a shows that $\Delta \theta_{e,bl}$ increases with LTRH, and Figure \ref{fig:dth_lth}b shows that $\Delta \theta_{e,ft}$ increases with LTRH.
 Therefore, $LTRH$ may increase $M_{600}$ by way of either undiluted instability or moist entrainment.
-However, if we narrow our attention to values of LTRH above 0.8, where the most dramatic rise in $M_{600}$ occurs (Fig. \ref{fig:m_pickup}), then the variability in $\Delta \theta_{e,bl}$ is relatively muted.
+However, if we narrow our attention to values of LTRH greater than 0.8, where the most dramatic rise in $M_{600}$ occurs (Fig. \ref{fig:m_pickup}), then the range of $\Delta \theta_{e,bl}$ is relatively small.
+In some models the trend in $\Delta \theta_{e,bl}$ is even neutral or declining $LTRH$.
 This suggests that the mass flux pickup at high humidities is primarily the result of free-troposphere entrainment. \citeA{Holloway2009} reached a similar conclusion by investigating the buoyancy of idealized entraining plumes.
 They found that variability in free-tropospheric humidity had a greater influence on plume buoyancy than did variability in boundary-layer humidity.